seijihg/usaNailsNextJs/README.md

 2. Animation with Reacts Libs.
 3. Users Authentication, Comments, Users API EndPoint with NodeJS.
 4. News and Blogs via GraphQL EndPoint Wordpress.
+5. MaterialUI on some of the components.

-...by using WP it is easier to admins to adding news and blogs and safe time building the CMS.
+...By using WP it is easier to admins to adding news and blogs and safe time building the CMS.

+---

 ## Implemented features so far: